degenbuilder7/Areonbot/lib/prompts.md

 Use this as the baseURI:
 https://ikzttp.mypinata.cloud/ipfs/QmQFkLSQysj94s5GvTHPyzTxrawwtjgiiYS2TBLgrvw8CW

 I want it to have 10000 supply and make it free for anyone to mint.
-Whena. user Mints they should get 10 random azukis with tokenURI's incrementing from the base URI
+When a user Mints they should get 10 random azukis with tokenURI's incrementing from the base URI

 make it free to mint and allow 10000 tokens.
 When a usr calls mint give them 10 NFTs